-Our PM Narendra Modi, in his annual Pariksha Pe Chracha speech, repeatedly motivated the students by saying that they shouldn’t just strive for high marks.
+Our PM Narendra Modi, in his annual Pariksha Pe Charcha speech, repeatedly motivated the students by saying they shouldn’t just strive for high marks.
 Do you say the same to your students?

 Pedagogy is changing by leaps and bounds every year.
 How do you keep pace with it?

-How do you inspire/motivate students to take up sports as it is a vital part of school education these days?
+How do you inspire the students to take up sports as it is a vital part of school education these days?

 Where do you see your students/school 10 years from now?